-At Olive, we are, by definition, Modern Marketers.
-But what does that mean?
-It’s not about eschewing print for digital.
-It’s more than embracing new technologies.
-It’s not even solely centered around espousing the latest trends.
-It’s a holistic philosophy that connects brands with their real-world customers.
-We could sum it all up in a Don Draper-style existential speech, but straightforward explanations backed by real numbers are more reflective of the Modern Marketing flavor.
+We could sum it all up in a Don Draper-style existential speech, but straightforward explanations backed by real numbers are more reflective of the modern marketing flavor.
 So, put aside that Macallan neat, and let’s dive in.

-Modern customers of both the B2B and B2C variety are a sophisticated animal.
+Modern customers of both the B2B and B2C variety are sophisticated animals.
 They have high expectations when it comes to brand experience.
 (We can thank Apple for that.)
-These elevated expectations impact more than the technical user experience of interactive exchanges like websites and applications.
-Yes, users expect to be able to switch effortlessly between desktop and mobile when interacting with your site, but every touchpoint should also speak to the value of your brand, establish trust, and tell a cohesive story.
+These elevated expectations relate to much more than just the technical user experience of websites and applications.
+Yes, users expect to be able to switch effortlessly between multiple screens when interacting with your website and brand, but every touchpoint should also speak to the value of your brand, establish trust, and tell a cohesive story.

-We do mean every touchpoint.
-Salesforce estimates that an individual will encounter 6-8 touches before converting to a qualified lead.
-That includes websites, social media, emails, presentations, brochures, ads, and everything in between.
-Your customers expect seamless transitions between every last one of them.
+Whatever number of touchpoints are required, your customers expect seamless transitions between every last one of them.
 In fact, 60 percent of Millennial customers—the ones who will shape the marketing landscape for the next 20 to 40 years—expect a consistent brand experience across all channels, and those expectations continue to rise as buyer journeys center more and more on digital experiences.

 Business leaders and marketing professionals — Take a deep dive into modern branding philosophy and best practices in our definitive guide.